Graph theoretical approach to conformal correlators: The conformal squid

-One may interpret $\tilde{V}_{N-2}$ as the $(N-2)$-volume between the $N-1$ points $\{x_2,x_3,...,x_N\}$ in some generalised length space where distances between points are given by $q_{ij}$.
-Note that the volume $\tilde{V}_{N-2}$ is the one corresponding to the points $2,3,\cdots, N$ \textit{specifically} of the unit squid configuration (so for example $q_{23}^{2}=1$ etc.) and this is why it is tilded.
-Since however this volume is a conformal invariant due to it being a property of the representative it takes the same value in the entire conformal class, so the tilde could be dropped.
+One may interpret $\tilde{V}_{N-2}$ as the $(N-2)$-volume between the $N-1$ points $\{x_2,x_3, \dots ,x_N\}$ in some generalized length space where distances between points are given by $q_{ij}$.
+Note that the volume $\tilde{V}_{N-2}$ is the one corresponding to the points $2,3,\cdots, N$ specifically of the unit squid configuration (so $q_{23}^{2}=1$, etc.), and this is why it has a tilde.
+Since, however, this volume is a conformal invariant due to its being a property of the representative, it takes the same value in the entire conformal class, so the tilde could be dropped.